MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 ## Premium and non-premium features of recent actions panel

+### Non-premium

+The non-premium version of recent actions panel lets you:

+- review actions made within the current session.
+Once you close the browser or sign out, the recent actions panel will clear the history in the non-premium version.

+> [!TIP]
+> The export capability is not supported in the non-premium version of recent actions panel.

 ### Premium

 With the [Microsoft Syntex - SharePoint Advanced Management subscription](advanced-management.md), you'll have access to premium features of recent actions panel.
 The premium version lets you:

-- review actions made within the last 30 days
+- review the last 30 actions made within the last 30 days in the recent actions panel
+- view additional details such as previous and current value of the settings changed and directly access the site details panel to review the change
 - export and download a.csv file detailing all the changes made within the last 30 days

-### Non-premium

-The non-premium version of recent actions panel lets you:

-- review actions made within the current session
-- export and download a .csv containing only the actions made within the current session

-> [!WARNING]
-> Once you close the browser or sign out, the recent actions panel will clear the history in the non-premium version.

 ## Requirements